 A new partnership has entered the supply chain industry.
-Nike Inc., the athletic apparel company, recently struck a deal with private equity firm Apollo Global Management LLC., The Wall Street Journal reported.
-This move comes amid calls for more efficient and effective supply chain management from retailers and rising popularity of the Nike brand.
+The Wall Street Journal reported that Nike Inc., the athletic apparel company, recently struck a deal with private equity firm Apollo Global Management, LLC.
+This move comes amid calls for more efficient and effective supply chain management from retailers and the rising popularity of the Nike brand.

 Details of the Partnership

 According to The Wall Street Journal, Apollo bought out two of Nike’s former apparel suppliers, New Holland and ArtFX, located in North and Central America respectively.
 This move was meant to better align the supply chain, bring it closer to Nike’s Beaverton, Oregon base and promote sustainability, according to Forbes.

 The Need for a New Supply Chain Strategy

 Nike’s partnership with Apollo is the latest move in its recent revamp of supply chain management.
 As FX News Call explained, the apparel company recently faced logistics issues, as deliveries were not making it to retail stores in a timely manner.
 The implications for customer satisfaction and supply chain cohesion drove Nike to create a distribution center spanning 28-million square feet in 2015.

 According to WSJ, this and other initiatives led to a revenue increase of 6 percent, raising the quarterly income to $8.24-billion in May this year.
 However, to be poised for future growth, Nike must prepare for its boom in popularity thanks to the Olympic Games in Rio.

 Nike has a long history of making products for athletes competing in this international event.
 In fact, the megabrand provided equipment for 1,500 athletes during the games in Rio, focusing on creating aerodynamic and breathable items.